Heathenry (new religious movement): Seiðr and galdr

-One religious practice sometimes found in Heathenry is seiðr, which has been described as "a particular shamanic trance ritual complex", although the appropriateness of using "shamanism" to describe seiðr is debatable.
-Contemporary seiðr developed during the 1990s out of the wider Neo-Shamanic movement, with some practitioners studying the use of trance-states in other faiths, such as Umbanda, first.
-A prominent form is high-seat or oracular seiðr, which is based on the account of Guðriðr in Eiríks saga.
-While such practices differ between groups, oracular seiðr typically involves a seiðr-worker sitting on a high seat while songs and chants are performed to invoke gods and wights.
-Drumming is then performed to induce an altered state of consciousness in the practitioner, who goes on a meditative journey in which they visualise travelling through the world tree to the realm of Hel.
-The assembled audience then provide questions for the seiðr-worker, with the latter offering replies based on information obtained in their trance-state.
-Some seiðr-practitioners make use of entheogenic substances as part of this practice; others explicitly oppose the use of any mind-altering drugs.
+Another Heathen practice is seiðr, in which practitioners enter a state of trance.
+Seiðr is sometimes labelled "shamanic", although the appropriateness of this description is debated.
+Contemporary seiðr developed in the 1990s out of the wider Neo-Shamanic movement, in some cases influenced by trance-states from other religions, like Umbanda.

+A prominent form is high-seat or oracular seiðr, which draws on the account of Guðriðr in Eiríks saga.
+Oracular seiðr typically involves a seiðr-worker sitting on a high seat while songs and chants are performed to invoke gods and wights.
+Drumming then induces an altered state of consciousness in the seiðr-worker, who goes on a meditative journey in which they visualise travelling through the world tree to the realm of Hel.
+The assembled audience then provide questions for the seiðr-worker, with the latter replying based on information obtained in their trance-state.
+Some seiðr-practitioners make use of entheogenic substances; others explicitly oppose the use of mind-altering drugs.

-Not all Heathens practice seiðr; given its associations with both the ambiguity of sexuality and gender and the gods Odin and Loki in their unreliable trickster forms, many on the Heathen movement's right wing disapprove of it.
-While there are heterosexual male practitioners, seiðr is largely associated with women and gay men, and a 2015 survey of Heathens found that women were more likely to have engaged in it than men.
-One member of the Troth, Edred Thorsson, developed forms of seiðr which involved sex magic utilizing sado-masochistic techniques, something which generated controversy in the community.
+Many conservative Heathens disapprove of seiðr given its associations with both sexual and gender ambiguity and with the gods Odin and Loki in their unreliable trickster forms.
+Although there are heterosexual male seiðr-workers, seiðr is largely associated with women and gay men, and a 2015 survey of Heathens found that women were more likely to have engaged in it.
+One member of the Troth, Edred Thorsson, developed forms of seiðr which involved sado-masochistic sex magic techniques, something which generated controversy in the community.
 Part of the discomfort that some Heathens feel toward seiðr surrounds the lack of any criteria by which the community can determine whether the seiðr-worker has genuinely received divine communication, and the fear that it will be used by some practitioners merely to bolster their own prestige.